Nicotine addiction symptoms and treatment

 Acupuncture is practiced in combination with other natural approaches such as hypnosis, herbs, and essential oils.
 Keep in mind that the effectiveness of acupuncture depends on the quality of a practitioner, so always choose wisely.

-Herbs can also help treat nicotine addiction.
+Herbs are plants or plant parts that are prized for their aromatic, culinary, medicinal, or even decorative qualities.
+Herbs help treat nicotine addiction.
 For the best effects, the herbs are customized by a herbalist for each patient to address their specific needs.
 The main goal of herbal intake is to reduce withdrawal symptoms.

 One of the most significant herbal remedies to curb cravings is green tea.
-Besides drinking tea, people can take green tea supplements too.
-Not only does green tea reduce cravings for cigarettes, but also supports overall health and reduces the risk of COPD.
+Besides drinking tea, people take green tea supplements too.
+Not only does green tea reduce cravings for cigarettes, but supports overall health and reduces the risk of COPD as well.

 4. Essential oils